 There is huge technological advancement in the field of building construction.
-Prestressed or Post stressed construction practices with composite structures and use of ready mix concrete are proving to be game-changers.
-Concept of green building is also picking up and rainwater harvesting is helping restoration of groundwater levels
+Prestressed or Post stressed construction practices with composite structures and the use of ready mix concrete are proving to be game-changers.
+The concept of green building is also picking up and rainwater harvesting is helping the restoration of groundwater levels

 - What do you think are the responsibilities of an entrepreneur?

-According to me following are the responsibilities of an entrepreneur
+According to my following are the responsibilities of an entrepreneur

 - To understand that he/she is not a traditional businessman